Robert Pelham Jr.

 Robert A. Pelham Jr. (January 4, 1859 – June 12, 1943) was a journalist and civil servant in Detroit, Michigan and Washington, D.C.
 Along with his brother, Benjamin, and others, he was a founder and editor of the Detroit Plaindealer in 1883.
 He served in a number of public positions in Michigan, and later worked at the United States Census in Washington, D.C.
-In Washington, he continued to work as a journalist, and late in his life edited the weekly paper, Washington Tribune.
+In Washington, he continued to work as a journalist, and late in his life edited the Washington Tribune, a weekly paper.
 He was also a member of a number of civil rights organizations, including the National Afro-American League, the American Negro Academy, and the Spingarn Medal Commission.

 Early life and family

 Robert Pelham Jr. was born in Petersburg, Virginia, on January 4, 1859, the second son of Robert and Frances Pelham, both free African Americans.
 His parents had seven children, including Benjamin, Robert, Joseph, Frederick, Meta, Emma, and Delia.
 Benjamin worked with Robert as an editor and owner of the Detroit Plaindealer.
 Joseph became a school principal.
 Frederick, who worked as a civil engineer with the Michigan Central Railroad, became known for building strong, long-lasting bridges.
 Meta became a teacher and worked for the Plaindealer.
 Emma married William W. Ferguson and Delia married George A. Barrier.
 Pelham, Sr. died in 1904.
 The year of his birth, Pelham and his family moved north so that the children could be educated.
 They settled in Detroit, Michigan, in 1868, where Pelham attended the public school taught by Fannie Richards.
 In 1871, the schools were integrated, and Pelham graduated from high school in 1877.
 His education included three years at what later became the State Military Academy at Orchard Lake, Michigan.